yogsototh/yblog/multi/blog/Vim-as-IDE.md

 ## Haskell

-My current Haskell programming environment is the best I could ever dreamed of for any language.
+My current Haskell programming environment is great!

-Seriously, each time I save a file,
+Each time I save a file,
 I get a comment pointing to my errors or proposing me how to improve my code.

 So here we go: